taherb22/jenkins_files/docs/README.md

 ## Overview

-This pipeline is designed to run on a **controlled, secure agent** (`secure-agent`) and provides a minimal, auditable build flow.
+This pipeline is designed to run on a **controlled, secure agent** (`secure-agent`) and provides a minimal, auditable build process.
 Its primary objectives are:

-- **Enforce execution on a trusted node** to reduce exposure to insecure environments.
+- Execute builds in a restricted environment to reduce attack surface.
-- **Expose required credentials** (`API_TOKEN`) and enforce security flags (`DISABLE_INSECURE_FEATURES`).
-- **Perform deterministic post‑build actions** such as workspace cleanup, audit logging, and failure notifications.
+- Capture and report build status for compliance and audit purposes.
+- Clean up the workspace securely after each run.
+- Notify the team on failures with limited, non‑sensitive details.

-> **Note:** The `stages` section is empty in the supplied definition.
-Consequently, the pipeline currently performs no build or test steps.
-Add stages as needed for your project’s CI/CD workflow.
+> **Note:** The `stages` section is currently empty.
+Add stages as needed for your project's build, test, and deployment steps.

 ---